The Bankrate promise

 “What if you lose your job or what if something comes up, some type of financial emergency where you can’t make that $500 payment?”
 Repak says.
 “A 0 percent transfer might give you some flexibility even though it might cost you more.
 With a fixed payment, you’re kind of stuck with that.”

-Why it’s important: Paying your debt off depends on finding a repayment strategy that you can stick with.
+Why it’s important: Your ability to pay off your debt depends on finding a repayment strategy that you can stick with.
 Consider whether you’d rather have the certainty of fixed monthly payments with a personal loan or the flexibility of a balance transfer credit card.

 4. Credit score impacts